Alkeran Side Effects

 Along with their needed effects, medicines like melphalan (the active ingredient contained in Alkeran) can sometimes cause unwanted effects such as blood problems and other side effects.
 These and others are described below.
 Also, because of the way these medicines act on the body, there is a chance that they might cause other unwanted effects that may not occur until months or years after the medicine is used.
 These delayed effects may include certain types of cancer, such as leukemia.
 Discuss these possible effects with your doctor.

-Check with your doctor immediately if any of the following side effects occur while taking melphalan:Less common
+You should check with your doctor immediately if any of these side effects occur when taking melphalan:Less common

 - Black, tarry stools